telefonicaid/iotagent-node-lib/doc/api.md

 If a `TimeInstant` arrives as measure but not follows [ISO_8601](https://en.wikipedia.org/wiki/ISO_8601) then measure is refused.

-Depending on the `timestamp` configurantion and if the measure contains a value named `TimeInstant` with a correct value, the IoTA behaviour is described in the following table:
+Depending on the `timestamp` configuration and if the measure contains a value named `TimeInstant` with a correct value, the IoTA behaviour is described in the following table:

-timeInstant conf value | measure contains TimeInstant | Behaviour -- | -- | --
+timestamp conf value | measure contains TimeInstant | Behaviour -- | -- | --
 true | Yes | TimeInstant and metadata updated with measure value true | No | TimeInstant and metadata updated with server timestamp